-Several factors are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and a lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed for each major asset class.
-These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+Several factor are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed for each major asset class.
+These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and then adding expected inflation.

-The PERA Board first adopted the 7.25 percent long-term expected rate of return as of November 18, 2016.
+The PERA Board first adopted the 7.25% long-term expected rate of return as of November 18, 2016.
 Following an asset/liability study, the Board reaffirmed the assumed rate of return at the Board's November 15, 2019, meeting, to be effective January 1, 2020.
-As of the most recent adoption of the long-term rate of return, the target asset allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+As of the most recent reaffirmation of the long-rate of return, the target asset allocation and best estimates of geometric real rates of returns for each major asset class are summarized in the table as follows:

+Target 30 Year Expected Geometric

-Asset Class Target Allocation 30 Year Expected Geometric Real Rate of Return
+Asset Class Allocation Real Rate of Return

 Global Equity 54.00% 5.60%

 Fixed Income 23.00% 1.30%

 Private Equity 8.50% 7.10%

 Real Estate 8.50% 4.40%

 Alternatives 6.00% 4.70%

 Total 100.00%

-In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected nominal rate of return assumption of 7.25 percent.
+Note: In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected nominal rate of return assumption of 7.25%.

-Discount rate.
+Discount rate

 The discount rate used to measure the total pension liability was 7.25 percent.
-The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
+The basis for the projection of liabilities and the FNP used to determine the discount rate was an actuarial valuation performed as of December 31, 2020, and the financial status of the Trust Fund as of the prior measurement date (December 31, 2020).
 In addition, the following methods and assumptions were used in the projection of cash flows: